shivaprasad-patil/ScAdver/README.md

-# 🧬 ScAdver — Lightweight Adversarial Batch Correction for Single-Cell Data.
+# 🧬 ScAdver — Adversarial Batch Correction for Single-Cell Data.

 ScAdver is a lightweight Python package for adversarial batch correction in single-cell data 🧪.
 It offers a compact, well-documented pipeline with core modules: scadver.core & scadver.model 📦 — plus an example workflow (pancreas_example.py) and UMAP visualizations so you can reproduce results in minutes ⏱️.